shipwright-io/build/docs/buildstrategies.md

 ## System results

-You can optionally store the size and digest of the image your build strategy created to a set of files.
+If you are using a strategy-managed push, see [output directory vs output image](#output-directory-vs-output-image), you can optionally store the size and digest of the image your build strategy created to a set of files.

 | Result file                        | Description                                     |
 | ---------------------------------- | ----------------------------------------------- |
 | `$(results.shp-image-digest.path)` | File to store the digest of the image.          |
 | `$(results.shp-image-size.path)`   | File to store the compressed size of the image. |

-You can look at sample build strategies, such as [Kaniko](../samples/buildstrategy/kaniko/buildstrategy_kaniko_cr.yaml), or [Buildpacks](../samples/buildstrategy/buildpacks-v3/buildstrategy_buildpacks-v3_cr.yaml), to see how they fill some or all of the results files.
+You can look at sample build strategies, such as [Buildpacks](../samples/buildstrategy/buildpacks-v3/buildstrategy_buildpacks-v3_cr.yaml), to see how they fill some or all of the results files.

-This information will be available in the `.status.output` field of the BuildRun.
+This information will be available in the `.status.output` section of the BuildRun.

 ```yaml
 apiVersion: shipwright.io/v1alpha1